-If you are a newcomer to homeschooling, I highly suggest enrolling in the Homeschool Parenting Program.
-This program will provide you with comprehensive knowledge of homeschooling, ensuring that you feel confident and at ease.
+If you are a newcomer to homeschooling, check out the Homeschool Parenting Program.
+This program will provide you with fundamental knowledge of homeschooling, ensuring that you feel confident and at ease.
 The course is both engaging and enlightening.

 (Make sure you take the free homeschool-style quiz to identify the right method for you.)

 Below we’ll go through some of the best reading homeschool curriculum programs and packages in detail.

 BJU Press offers a great homeschool reading and writing curriculum for all ages.
 Their Focus on Fives program does reading, writing, history, geography, art, and many other subjects (excluding math) all in one.

 Focus on Fives teaches phonics and has many manipulatives, flashcards, and craft activities to teach reading and writing interestingly.

 For older children, BJU Press has other great language arts curricula.
 Everything is taught with a strong focus on teaching a biblical worldview.

 We use BJU Press in our home and love its quality and biblical values.

 - a self-paced (mastery-based) option if you get the video lessons.